Meoweyy/hdb-resale-flat/README.md

 - Random Tree Regressor

 # Conclusion
 After analysing all 3 models, it was evident that the Random Forrest Regressor is the best model in predicting Resale Flat Prices.
-This is because the adjusted R^2 for it is the highest amonngst the 3 models.
+This is because the adjusted R^2 for it is the highest amongst the 3 models.